CheranMahalingam/COVID-19_Projections_SEIR_Model/README.md

 # Modelling the Spread of COVID-19 using an SEIR Model
 # Instructions
-1. Open the api.py file located in the api directory and change the 'path' variable to the directory in which the scrapy.cfg is located

-   ` path = "********/COVID-19_Projections_SEIR_Model/api/Covid_Webscraper" `

-2. Open the terminal and cd into the covid-projections directory
+1. Open the terminal and cd into the covid-projections directory

    ` cd *****/COVID-19_Projections_SEIR_Model/covid-projections `

-3. To run the flask backend as a windows user use,
+2. To run the flask backend as a windows user use,

    ` npm run start-api `